 Cute But Deadly: The Truth About Fish Bowls

 If you have ever gone to the fair or a carnival, you’ve probably seen goldfish or betta fish being given away as prizes.
 In many cases, the fish are just given away in bags, but some places give them away in small fish bowls.
+The image of a goldfish in a rounded fishbowl is a popular and stereotypical one, but the fact that they are portrayed this way in so many places doesn’t mean that it’s right!
 What many people do not realize is that keeping a fish in a fish bowl is tantamount to animal cruelty.

 Why Fish Bowls are Bad